Romusthagore/Sentiment-Analysis---IMDB-Reviews/README.md

 # Test it!
 print(predict_sentiment("I loved this movie!"))  # ('Positive', 0.99)
 📊 Training Details
+⚠️ Note: Training was performed on a subset of the IMDB dataset (5k samples) due to computational constraints.
 Hyperparameter	Value
 Training samples	5,000
 Evaluation samples	1,000